 This course is an introduction to research methodology.
 It discusses oral health research, epidemiology and biostatistics.
-Provides the student interested in research and development, an overview of methodological aspects of: planning, conducting and analyzing research.
+Provides the student interested in research and development, an overview of methodological aspects of:

-DH 304 Grant Writing 3 Semester Credits
+DH 304 Grant Writing

 This grant writing course focuses on the fundamentals of grant writing and provides instruction on grant types, general grant application requirements, and application elements.
 The course will focus on key parts of a grant proposal including title page, abstract, statement of need, goals, objectives, procedures, budget, qualifications, evaluation, sustainability, dissemination, sources cited, and appendix.
 Students will learn to integrate information into a grant proposal that can be utilized in academic research, local government, nonprofit organizations, state and local agencies.